jdmoser1/ScriptingPortfolio/AOI Process/readme.md

 In order to support this configuration and maintain performance, we added a 50TB SAN, upgraded our tape drive to LTO6, and added solid state drives to the AOI computers.

 ## Additional Info
+* `\scripts\` ~ Several scripts shared the same code base.
+Splitting off portions of code into individual scripts allowed for code recycling and (usually) simplified updates
+* `Procedure-ArchiveOmronAOI.ps1` ~ Another image conversion and cleanup script, which was for another AOI system.
+Scheduled nightly and used built in .Net code to convert from .`BMP` to `.JPG`